insurance car insurance

 Allstate: Best for multi-driver discounts

-Allstate’s full coverage insurance is the second most expensive in Pennsylvania, costing a yearly average of $1,778.
-It also had the second-highest price for minimum car insurance, averaging $801 a year.
+Allstate's full coverage insurance is the among the most expensive in Pennsylvania, costing a monthly average of $153.
+It also had the one of the highest prices for minimum car insurance, averaging $130 per month.
 Despite its higher cost, its coverage options and extensive discounts, including its bundling or multi-policy discounts, could make it a good option for some people.

 Pros